I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly rod aimed at intermediate anglers.

 In our opinion, the green blank with black finishing looks awesome out on the water and will stay in style for a long time.
 Not everyone will go crazy for the black and green color, but you can’t deny that it’s a classic look for a fly rod.

 The Vice comes with a long-lasting Cordura rod tube to keep it safe between trips.
-Constructed with a multi-modulus blank design, this fly rod is incredibly versatile.
+Constructed with a multi-modulus blank design, the Redington Vice is incredibly versatile.
 The reel is made from anodized aluminum with distinct markings so that you don’t end up attaching a 6 weight part to your 3wt gear.

 The Vice’s rod specs are carefully thought out.
 You’ll have no trouble battling flat saltwater or choppy freshwater fish.
 For extra versatility, try a Vice and RIO line combination.